-HHI takes great care to ensure individuals are fully vetted and equipped for entering communities that are receiving HHI services.
-Prospective volunteers must complete the application screening process including: application, interviews (as applicable), background check (volunteers over 18), certifications, etc. The process varies depending on the role, with more extensive requirements for applicants who are interested in the Disaster Response, Labs, or Community Health.
-General Volunteer Orientations are offered monthly.
+HHI volunteers are recruited to fulfill a variety of roles within the organization.
+Recruitment is carried out to build a network of skilled volunteers.
+Prospective volunteers must complete the application screening process including: application, interviews (as applicable), background check, certifications, etc. The process varies depending on the role, with more extensive requirements for applicants who are interested in the Disaster Response, Labs or Programs.